-Businesses thenl often implement a PIM, ERP and OMS for product information management, accounting and customer integration and inventory management across channels.
+Businesses then often implement a PIM, ERP and OMS for product information management, accounting and customer integration, and inventory management across channels.

-This strategy decouples the ecommerce platform from the presentation layer, so can use popular CMS solutions like WordPress, DXPs like Drupal, PWAs (progressive web apps), or custom frontend solutions for unparalleled experiences that increase brand value perception and drive to checkout.
+This strategy decouples the ecommerce platform from the presentation layer, so businesses can use popular content management systems (CMS) like WordPress, digital experience platforms (DXP) like Drupal, progressive web apps (PWA), or custom front-end solutions for unparalleled experiences that increase brand value perception and drive to checkout.

-What is the impetus behind a move to new ecommerce models?
+Flexibility is the impetus behind a move to new ecommerce models.

 The most traditional ecommerce model is the monolithic model mentioned above.
-Many brands still use a monolithic strategy, and many agencies still recommend a monolithic strategy for enterprise and well-established brands.
+Many brands still use a monolithic strategy, and many agencies still recommend it for enterprise and well-established businesses.

 The downsides to a monolithic strategy are slow go-to-market timelines and high development costs.
 This delays innovation.